 Then it’s all about shaping those humps.

 Keep turning and trimming until it looks right.
-Thought I was done and then I noticed the uneven lengths.
+Thought it was done and then noticed the uneven lengths.

 Oh my goodness.
 The cutest thing ever, right?
 Such a smart way to use up small remainders of yarn.
-I love that Amy told us to be bold and brave as we shaped the hearts.
+And so great that we get to be bold and brave as we shape the hearts.
 Good advice, I think!
 For crafting, and for parenting. : )

 P.S. — More easy Valentine projects.